Home-dried herbs are also free of bacteria, mould, and yeast. Plus by growing your own herbs, you can also choose varieties as per taste.

 This method is suited for all kind of herbs and flowers.
 Some of the varieties include tarragon, sage, mint, rosemary, thyme, and parsley.

-Herbs can also be preserved with the help of freezing method.
+Herbs can also be preserved with the help of the freezing method.
 This method is most effective in preserving the essential oils of the herbs.
 You could lay them flat on a cookie sheet and place in the freezer.
 When they're completely frozen, store them in an airtight container in the freezer.
 Or chop them finely, place into an ice cube tray and pour olive oil.
 Freeze this mixture.
 Once the cubes become solid, place them into a plastic bag, and keep in the freezer.
 Use when needed.

 Recommended herbs for freezing method